-These composters usually have ventilation holes along the side so your compost is fully aerated and there are also blades or ridges inside the tumbler itself to help break the materials into smaller pieces so it turns into compost quicker.
+These composters usually have ventilation holes along the side so your compost is fully aerated.
+There are also blades or ridges inside the tumbler itself to help break the materials into smaller pieces so it turns into compost quicker.
 Some tumblers even come with separate chambers so you can split the waste between “nearly ready to use” and “freshly added”.

 A type of compost tumbler can also be rolled by hand.
-These are barrel shaped and rather than being mounted on a spindle and moved via a handle, the composter is low to the ground and is rolled by grabbing the sides, or using moulded handles, to mix and move the compost inside.
-These composters sometimes come with a tray or reservoir in the bottom to catch compost tea but due to their low ground clearance they can be difficult to use if you have back problems so think about putting these on a table or wall if you think you may struggle to harvest compost from it.
+These are barrel-shaped but rather than being mounted on a spindle and moved via a handle, the composter is low to the ground and is rolled by grabbing the sides, or by using molded handles, to mix and move the compost inside.
+These composters sometimes come with a tray or reservoir in the bottom to catch compost tea.
+Due to their low ground clearance, they can be difficult to use if you have back problems so think about putting these on a table or wall if you think you may struggle to harvest compost from it.

 Some rolling bins are shaped like a ball and can literally be rolled out of sight!
-This is handy if you don’t want your compost bin to become a permanent feature in your garden or if you need to move it to cut the lawn or weed flowerbeds.
-The downside to this design however is that if the compost bin gets too full, it can become difficult to move.
-Also, you may find it leaves unsightly patches of dead grass if it is left in one place for too long so don’t forget to roll it away!
+This is handy if you don’t want your compost bin to become a permanent feature in your garden or if you need to move it to cut the lawn or weed flower beds.
+The downside to this design is that if the compost bin gets too full, it can become difficult to move.
+Also, you may find it leaves unsightly patches of dead grass if it is left in one place for too long so don’t forget to roll it away.

 Vermicomposting uses worms to break down your food and garden waste.
-You start with around 1,000 worms and as they chew through your materials it leaves behind loam which is a type of soft, fine soil rich in nutrients.
-Worms love to use gritty textures like sand or finely crushed eggshells to help digest food scraps and dead leaves so if you are planning to use these little creatures to help produce compost you need to make sure you add some grainy textures to your compost bin.
+There are many worm composters available on the market today.
+You start with around 1,000 worms and as they chew through your materials, it leaves behind loam which is a type of soft, fine soil rich in nutrients.
+Worms love to use gritty textures like sand or finely crushed eggshells to help digest food scraps and dead leaves, so if you are planning to use these little creatures to help produce compost, you need to make sure you add some grainy textures to your compost bin.

-This is another great way to create useable soil from your leftovers.
+This is another great way to create usable soil from your leftovers.
 These compost bins have thick, insulated walls and an airtight lid which helps to retain heat from the sun and heat generated from the compost itself breaking down.
-These are great if you want to create a warm atmosphere but you can also use heat to quicken your compost production just by putting your compost bin somewhere it will get sun directly onto it.
+These are great if you want to create a warm atmosphere.
+You can also use heat to quicken your compost production by putting your compost bin in direct sun.

 Things to Consider

-When you’re looking for a compost bin for the backyard then think about where it will be located.
+When you’re looking for a compost bin for the backyard think about where it will be located.
 Compost breaks down quicker when it is warm so make sure it is in an area that will get some degree of sunlight.
-If you need to use a wheelbarrow to spread around the harvested compost, make sure you put it on some ground with space around it.
+If you need to use a wheelbarrow to collect the harvested compost, make sure there is enough room around the composter for your wheelbarrow.

-Make sure if you are getting an outdoor compost bin made from plastic that it is UV and frost resistant.
-Bear in mind your composter will be outside in all weathers all year round and it needs to be able to withstand changes in temperatures and the seasons.
-There are specialist plastics that are designed for outdoor use so make sure you know what your bin is made from.
+If you’re getting an outdoor compost bin made from plastic make sure that it is UV and frost resistant.
+Bear in mind your composter will be outside in all seasons and it needs to be able to withstand changes in temperature.
+There are special plastics that are designed for outdoor use so make sure you know what your bin is made of.

 If Using Wood, Protect It

-You can use timber to create a compost bin but bear in mind that wood is essentially a compostable material so it will need to be treated or lined with a non-compostable material to make sure it stands the test of time.
+You can use timber to create a compost bin.
+If you go this route, bear in mind that wood is essentially a compostable material so it will need to be treated or lined with a non-compostable material to make sure it stands the test of time.
 Having said that, a wooden framed compost pile lined with a plastic sheet is an inexpensive way to create your own compost heap.
-Just bear in mind that this design will not be moveable so if you decide to redesign your garden in the future it could be a big job to take down your compost heap and move it.
+Remember that this design will not be moveable so if you decide to redesign your garden in the future it could be a big job to take down your compost heap and move it.

 With an indoor composter, think of a design that is compact so it can be hidden in a cupboard or doesn’t take up much space on a worktop.
+The best kitchen composters should take aesthetics and odour control seriously.
 If it will be visible in your home, design is important so it fits in with your interior decor.